 When marriage communication breaks down, feelings are hurt, emotions run high, and solutions seem out of reach.
 When marital conflict and children live in the same home, the damage is multiplied.

-Four stages of marital conflict that increase marital discord
+Here are four stages of marital conflict that increase marital discord:

 Effective Marital Communication

 Marriages don’t have to end up this way because of conflict.
 With effective communication and conflict resolution skills, couples can work through their problems, rather than avoiding or forcing the issues.
 If you recognize any of these negative stages in your own marriage, start learning better ways to communicate with your husband.
-If you’re unsure of where to start, check out a few books at the library, read articles online or talk with successful couples you know.
+Unsure where to start?
+Download an eBook, read articles online or talk with successful couples you know.
+Download the Q&U app for conversation starters for couples.
 If conflict continues to go unresolved, consider visiting a marriage therapist to help teach you effective strategies.

 Some of this article is based on the book The Seven Conflicts by Tim and Joy Downs.